dartoos-dev/formdator/README.md

 A flexible package provides components that can be selected and grouped in various combinations so that user requirements can be fulfilled.

-The code below shows how you can easily group the `Rules`, `Req`, `Len`, and `Email` validators to create a kind of _'required-max-50-chars-email'_ constraint.

-The code below shows how you can easily group the classes `Rules`, `Req`, `Len`, and `Email` to create a sort of _'email-required-max-50-characters'_ constraint.
+The code below shows how you can easily group the classes `Rules`, `Req`, `Len`, and `Email` to create a kind of _'email-required-max-50-characters'_ constraint.

 ```dart
   @override